CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 1. User submits a {::nomarkdown}<a href='https://forms.gle/BgF3vsBHpXCCdNve7' target='_blank'>Source Data Request <font size='-1'><i class='fa fa-external-link'></i></font></a>{:/}.
 2. CaD team member confirms request with user.
 3. CaD team member downloads source data from ULS's digital repository and/or catalog.
-4. CaD team member uploads source data to a “source-data” directory in the CaD@Pitt Data Layers Repository.
+4. CaD team member uploads source data to a `source-data` directory in the CaD@Pitt Data Layers Repository.
 5. If requested by user, CaD team member processes source data with extraction/transformation script to output CSV files to the `base-layers` directory in the CaD@Pitt Data Layers Repository.
 6. CaD team member notifies requesting user that source data (and base layers) are available.